Interview with Olivia Kan-Sperling

 MM) You also designed and coded a kind of online game or e-reader for Island Time, which is still up on your website.

 OKS: I’ve always been interested in the “digital reading experience” and experimenting with what that could look like.
-It’s now kind of cringe to me aesthetically, but it was mostly a proof-of-concept and outlet for doing Adderall.
+It’s now kind of cringe to me aesthetically, but it was mostly a proof-of-concept—I’d love to make a better one in the future!

 MM) Why do you like fan fiction, as a form or genre?